-The average percentage attendance of governors at meetings of the Governing Board was 80%.
-Overall attendance at Board and committee meetings was 87.5%.
+The average percentage attendance of governors at meetings of the Governing Board in 2022-23 was 69%.
+Overall attendance at Board and committee meetings in the same period was 74%

-Joanne Platt was Clerk to the Governing Body for the entire academic and financial year and continues in this role with the title Director of Governance in 2022-23.
+Joanne Platt was the Director of Governance for the entire academic and financial year and continues in this role.

-During 2021-22, Governors and the Clerk undertook a number of development activities, which are summarised below.
+During 2022-23, Governors and the Director of Governance undertook a number of development activities, which are summarised below.